The Difference Between Custodial and Insured Deposits

 The main difference between them is simple.
 Under a custodial scheme, the money is held by the scheme provider; under an insured scheme, the landlord can keep the money in their own bank account during the tenancy.

-Custodial Deposit Protection Schemes
+What is a Custodial Deposit Protection Scheme?

 Under custodial schemes, the landlord (or their agent) collects the security deposit money from the tenant, and then registers the money with a government-approved deposit protection scheme.